Lucas-C/ludochaordic/content/2017-09-06-street-art-and-hedonogeolostism-in-london.md

 PS: As a side note, I used [lazyslides](//afarkas.github.io/lazysizes) to achieve the photos lazy loading effect, which has [a plugin](https://github.com/aFarkas/lazysizes/tree/master/plugins/noscript) to let images display normally if JS is disabled, using `<noscript>` tags.
+A very good article explaining why this is important: https://larlet.fr/david/blog/2017/without-javascript/